ChiperSage/chipersage/README.md

 ### Thank You for Your Support!

 Thank you for taking the time to explore this project!
 Your interest and engagement truly drive its growth.
-If you find this project valuable, a simple star ⭐ on GitHub goes a long way in supporting further development and innovation.
+If you find value in this project, giving it a star ⭐ on GitHub helps support further development and innovation.

-For those who want to take their support a step further, contributions in any form are welcome.
-Whether through feedback, submitting pull requests, or even a donation, your involvement helps ensure the continued progress and enhancement of this project.
+For those who wish to contribute further, your involvement is welcome in any form.
+Whether through feedback, submitting pull requests, or even making a donation, every bit helps ensure the continued progress and improvement of this project.

-Donations, while not expected, enable more time and resources to be dedicated to new features and improvements.
-Every bit of support makes a meaningful difference, and your generosity is greatly appreciated!
+While donations are not expected, they allow more time and resources to be dedicated to new features and enhancements.
+Every contribution makes a difference, and I truly appreciate your support.
+Additionally, you can **hire me for freelance work at 20 - 40 USD/hour**, and I also **accept payments in cryptocurrency**.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/O5O8APCCQ)